35 Best Abandoned Cart Email Examples: Increase Sales Today

 Amazon

 We can always expect Amazon to deliver amazing customer service and marketing.
 If you leave an item in your cart with your Amazon account, you might receive an email like this one.
-It’s personalized with your full name and includes a picture if the item(s) in your cart as well as the name.
+It’s personalized with your full name and includes a picture of the item(s) in your cart as well as the name.

-I like the simple CTA: “View Cart.”
+We like the simple CTA: “View Cart.”
 It’s not too aggressive, but it makes the point.

 2. Nike